 It should come as no surprise that our home-based AI are receiving as much interaction from our kids as they do from adults.
 But what kind of effect does growing up with these never-ending robotic sources of information-on-demand have on the cognitive development of our children?
-Creatives at Teague have explored both the positive and potentially negative effects, and unearthed how we can mitigate the latter through design.
+At Teague, we're exploring the positive and potentially negative effects, and have unearthed how we can mitigate the latter through design.

-With a dead simple Q&A-based screenless interface, virtual assistants make learning easier and faster for children who are constantly ask questions.
+With a dead-simple Q&A-based screenless interface, virtual assistants make learning easier and faster for children who are constantly asking questions.
 While parents may eventually grow fatigued with their inherent curiosity of never being satisfied with an answer, virtual assistants never tire of answering the “whys” of children, fueling their curiosity.

 “In this way, these devices are great for kids,” says Solace Shen, a Cornell University psychologist who studies how children interact with robots to NPR.
 “Kids are so curious, and they can learn a lot of facts and information from the devices, without parents having to bring out their phones or computers.”

 Mama.
 Dada.
 Hey Google?
 The landscape of first words that kids are saying today is shifting, thanks to virtual assistants.
-This two-year-old girl, for instance, started talking to Alexa and Google when she was just six months old, with both names being among the first 50 words in her lexicon.
+The two-year-old girl featured in this article, for instance, started talking to Alexa and Google when she was just six months old, with both names being among the first 50 words in her lexicon.